 We may not like or feel good about the current state of the Social Security trust fund.
 So, do something about it for yourself.
 Have a plan, stress-test that plan, know your situation and options.

 Our financial planners will review your plan, stress-test it, and report back potential risks and opportunities.
-If you’re interested in this process, feel free to give our office a call any time at 913-393-1000 or fill out the form below and we will be in contact to schedule a time with you.
+If you’re interested in this process, feel free to give our office a call any time at 913-393-1000 or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.